-Australia’s Virtual Herbarium (AVH) is the contribution of Australian herbaria to the Atlas of Living Australia (ALA).
-Currently, data is delivered to AVH by the eight Commonwealth, state and territory herbaria and the Australian Tropical Herbarium.
-We hope to include records from university herbaria in the near future.
+The Australasian Virtual Herbarium (AVH) is the contribution of Australian and New Zealand herbaria to the Atlas of Living Australia (ALA).
+Currently, data is delivered to AVH by 14 Australian and nine New Zealand herbaria.

-Australia’s Virtual Herbarium contains records of the holdings of Australian herbaria, both of Australian and foreign collections.
+The AVH contains records of the holdings of Australian and New Zealand herbaria, including specimens collected outside those countries.
 It also contains records of cultivated plants and introduced occurrences and while we have the Establishment means field to indicate whether a plant is cultivated or not native, this has not always been used.
 AVH records may also just be wrong.
-A record in AVH of a species from a certain location only means that there is a specimen with this species name from the given location, not necessarily that the species with that name naturally occurs at that location.
-The major asset of AVH is that all records are based on preserved specimens, so they can, to a large extent, be verified.
+A record in the AVH of a species from a certain location only means that there is a specimen with this species name from the given location, not necessarily that the species with that name naturally occurs at that location.
+The major asset of the AVH is that all records are based on preserved specimens, so they can, to a large extent, be verified.
 It is up to the user to decide whether or not verification is warranted.
-By itself AVH data is not more reliable than data you get from anywhere else.
+By itself the AVH data is not more reliable than data you get from anywhere else.

 BRI – Queensland Herbarium